 At first I was skeptical, to go to this “hippy paradise” that I had only read about in an article sent to me by my brother.
 I thought that it sounded too good to be true or that there is no way that it remained unspoiled.
 I was also so in love with the city of Phnom Phen that it was hard for me accept that I would have to cut days out of our trip.
 But with my brothers persistence, we scheduled it into our 6 weeks South East Asia tour.
 (And I am forever thankful for his persistence.)

 Sihanoukville was lovely, we spend two nights there.
 Monkey Republic served Savannah Dry and towers came with free T-Shirts just down the road.
-Our day on the beach was spent enjoying 1$ beers as Nicki and his/her (we weren’t sure, and frankly didn’t care) clan asked if we wanted sunglasses and hair wraps.
+Our day on the beach was spent enjoying 1$ beers as Nicki and their clan asked if we wanted sunglasses and hair wraps.
 I was also told that I will never find a boyfriend if I don’t let them thread my legs, my eye brows and my underarms.
 They were probably right, but we had already spent enough of our budget on AC that day, so we declined…probably about 40 times.

 The night before we left for Koh Rong, we met up with some of the most wonderful british friends we had made along our travels.
 They had planned to go to Koh Rong at 8am the next morning, our ticket was booked for 11am.
 After about a two hour boat ride and some sea-sick tablets later, we arrived at what would soon turn into one of my favourite places on this planet.